 Back in the Basket

-This series of posts was developed as the COVID Pandemic shut-down started winding down.
-It is still good information for anyone who has spent anytime away from flying for whatever reason.
+This series of posts was developed as the COVID-19 pandemic shut-down started winding down.
+It is still good information for anyone who has spent any time away from flying for whatever reason.
 They are not intended to be all-inclusive or mandatory, just advisory.
 Many pilots in other parts of the country routinely stay on the ground for a few months at a time due to flying conditions, but in the southwest, this temporary “grounding” is new territory.
 We hope the articles are helpful and informative and if you’ve got a tip, feel free to send it along.
 Check out the entire series at Back in the Basket.